mungewell/pico-irig/README.md

 is clocked itself.
 For best precision the Pico should be clocked from the 10MHz GPSDO, with the the 1PPS output triggering the state machine to start.

-We change the CPU clock to 120MHz and the individual state machine are (mostly) clocked from 12KHz, this gives an interger divider to reduce jitter.

-The exception to this is the Synchroiser, which needs to be clocked at 10MHz as the 1PPS from the GPSDO is likely only a single 10MHz clock period.
+We change the CPU clock to 120MHz and the individual state machine(s) are (mostly) clocked from 12KHz, this gives an interger divider (to reduce jitter).
+The exception to this is the Synchroniser, which needs to be clocked at 10MHz as the 1PPS from the GPSDO is likely only a single 10MHz clock period.

-The Pico offers the ability to synchronise the clock dividers, so that they start counting at the same time.
+The Pico offers the ability to align the clock dividers, so that they start counting at the __same instant__.

 _Not implemented yet, but the plan is to use a 'first stage' synchroniser at full CPU clock rate, and re-align the clock dividers to the very moment that